-If you’re struggling to pay off loans you might be asking yourself if you should remortgage to pay off debts.
+If you’re struggling to pay off loans you might be asking yourself if you should remortgage to pay off your debt.

 It’s understandable that you would ask that question, particularly when mortgage rates are SO low.